esquiloio/lib/demos/grove/soundSensor/README.md

 Slide the VCC switch on the Grove Base Shield to 3.3V (because the Esquilo analog-to-digital converter (ADC) uses a 3.3V reference).

-### Connect Grove Rotary Angle Sensor to A0
+### Connect Grove Sound Sensor to A0

-Use a Grove Cable to connect the Grove Rotary Angle Sensor module to the Base Shield's analog port 0 (A0).
+Use a Grove Cable to connect the Grove Sound Sensor module to the Base Shield's analog port 0 (A0).

 ### Insert LED